-Thank you for your interest in the Academies of Math and Science (AMS).
-AMS schools are open-enrollment, tuition-free public charter schools that operate based on a contract with their authorizer.
+The Academies of Math and Science (AMS) are open-enrollment, tuition-free public charter schools that operate based on a contract with their authorizer, the Arizona State Board for Charter Schools.
 This policy outlines AMS’ enrollment and admission practices.
 If you have any questions related to the information outlined herein, please contact the school’s Registrar or Principal at the campus you are interested in.
-AMS is happy to answer any questions you may have.
-AMS also encourages potential students or families to attend interviews, informational meetings, or tours at any campus of interest to learn more about us.
+We encourage potential families to attend informational meetings or tours at any campus of interest to learn more about our schools.
 Please note that attending interviews, meetings, or tours is not a requirement or a condition of admission or enrollment.
 AMS widely informs the community about the opportunity to enroll at AMS.

 AMS enrolls all eligible students who submit a timely application provided the school has capacity.
 If the school receives more applications than the number of available seats, AMS offers enrollment based upon an equitable selection process which includes a lottery followed by a first-come, first-serve method.

 Returning students will receive priority and are guaranteed a seat in the next grade level so long as re- enrollment is completed in a timely manner.

 Re-Enrollment for current AMS students returning to the same campus for the following school year will occur annually during the open enrollment period.
 Returning students must submit their updated re- enrollment forms by the deadline communicated by the school, generally before AMS announces the results of the new applicant lottery, which occurs at the end of the open enrollment period.
 Any returning students that do not complete their re-enrollment application prior to the end of designated period will be subject to first-come, first-serve enrollment and may lose their spot at AMS.
 For a list of dates and enrollment timelines, please visit our network website here: https://enrollams.org/enroll-in-ams/enrollment-policy/